 Other Tips and Cautions For Pruning Saw Use

-- Work comfortable.
-Don’t use the loppers with extended arms unless you have to, as this will tire your arms fast and may cause you make a weak cut.
+- Work comfortably.
+Don’t use the loppers with extended arms unless you have to, as this will tire your arms fast and may cause you to make a weak cut.
 Do use loppers to help you reach cuts that would be hard to get to with pruners, deep in a shrub or slightly overhead.

 - Don’t let bypass loppers twist as you cut.
 Keep a firm grip on the handles as you cut and don’t let the tool rotate.
 If you use loppers on wood that is really too large or dense for them—hey we all do it every so often—the added strain you will have to exert will make the tool want to twist.
 If it twists, the cut won’t be clean.
 If you feel this happening, consider switching to a pruning saw.